H2CO3/Sparkling/doc/semantics.md

-synonym, "null"); decimal, octal and hexadecimal integer numbers, character constants (enclosed by apostrophes, interpreted as a big-endian integer number composed using the bytes of its characters), floating-point (decimal fractional) numbers including the special constant `nan', strings (enclosed between quotation marks), and the Boolean literals true and false.
+synonym, "null"); decimal, octal and hexadecimal integer numbers, character constants (enclosed by apostrophes, interpreted as a big-endian integer number composed using the bytes of its characters), floating-point (decimal fractional) numbers, strings (enclosed between double quotation marks), and the Boolean literals true and false.